tay-bird/nand2tetris/README.md

 project 04
 - Okay, on reflection, I wonder if I never made it this far the first time I tried this course.
 That was _hard_.

+project 05
+- The CPU was intimidating and took a bit of debugging, but ultimately was easier than expected.
+I included my planning diagram as a JPG.
+Organizing my HDL code with comments and well-named pins was a lifesaver!